-Strikingly most video hosting providers have a major quality gap between video streamed in China and elsewhere – meaning paid content is unable to load in China or buffers regularly during playback.
-This blog post talks through the reasons why it’s so hard to provide quality video playback to students in China and how at vzaar we’ve managed to resolve it.
+Most video hosting providers have a major quality gap between video streamed in China and elsewhere.
+Video content often does not load or buffers regularly resulting in a very poor viewing experience.
+This blog discusses why it’s so hard to provide high-quality playback in China, and the best ways to resolve it.

 Why is video streaming different in China?

-Three core issues affect video playback speeds in China:
+There are three core issues that affect video playback speeds in China:

 The Great Firewall

 Video hosting in China is extremely challenging because it requires the provider to establish a Chinese presence and acquire government licenses for content delivery.
-As a result the majority of video providers will not be serving content using Chinese based servers.
-Instead the video will be streaming from, most often, the US.
+Consequently, the majority of video providers do not serve content using Chinese based servers.
+Instead the video will most often be streamed from the US.
 The further away the viewer is from the server, the more intermediary points the video has to go through.
-With response times well over a second for such a journey, the experience with a data-hungry format like video is going to be very poor for viewers.
+This results in longer response times.
+The overall experience with a data-hungry format like video will be very poor for Chinese viewers.

 Slow Broadband Speeds